NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Siege Shard.md

 abilities_mid:
   - name: ""
   - name: "Exorcism"
-    desc: "  Mental damage ignores a siege shard's hardness.\nAdditionally, proving the siege shard's generative conflict is over with the [[Actions/Prove Peace|Prove Peace]] activity reverts the creature to ordinary stone."
+    desc: "  Mental damage ignores a siege shard's hardness.\n\nAdditionally, proving the siege shard's generative conflict is over with the [[Actions/Prove Peace|Prove Peace]] activity reverts the creature to ordinary stone."

   - name: "Surreptitious Siege"
     desc: "  While a siege shard is embedded within a structure while using [[Spells/One with Stone|One with Stone]], the structure and all objects within it take twice as long to repair."